 Many application portfolios are full of apps with overlapping functionality, varying lifecycles, and redundant technologies.
 Such IT landscapes are chaotic and complex, resulting in company-wide inefficiencies.
 They are also expensive to maintain and waste money on unused and unnecessary apps and licenses.

-With the right EA tool, you can rationalize your application landscape by capturing all key information about all of your applications, and view that information in a centralized, single source of truth.
+With the right APM tool, you can rationalize your application landscape by capturing all key information about all of your applications, and view that information in a centralized, single source of truth.
 With an organized view of your application portfolio, you gain valuable insights that enable you to:

 - Reduce application costs by 10% - 15% per year by removing redundant, outdated, or ill-fitted applications